About

 I am currently a sixth-year Ph.D. candidate in the Ecology & Evolutionary Biology program at Washington University in Saint Louis.
 I am in the lab of Michael Landis, where we develop mathematical models to study evolution.

-My work focuses on phylgenetic methods for historical biogeography.
+My work focuses on phylogenetic methods for historical biogeography.
 I am especially interested in investigating the relationships between evolving lineages and their environments, developing models that incorporate paleogeographic and paleoenvironmental information alongside phylogenetic and species range data.
 I have done work on both lizards and plants, but herpetology will always have my heart.

 Methods development also involves the creation of user-friendly software, tutorials, and workshops.
 To make the phylogenetic software required to run our models more approachable, I created a containerized set of programs using Docker.
 The PhyloDocker image allows users to bypass the lengthy installation process and version compatibility problems.
 I also participated in the creation of a series of RevBayes tutorials and teaching materials for the Phylogenetic Biogeography Workshop, which I co-instructed at Washington University in Saint Louis (June 2024) and at Evolution (June 2025).